G-RACE: On the forefront of dementia care

 It was more than 10 years ago, in 2011, that Dr Chris Tsoi, Senior Consultant, Department of Psychological Medicine, National University Hospital (NUH), first spotted a worrying trend in the emergency department (ED) of the hospital.

 He noticed that there was an increasing number of patients in the ED who were suffering from dementia.
-But what really perturbed Dr Tsoi was that many of them did not even know they had it and were undiagnosed dementia patients.
+But what really perturbed Dr Tsoi was that many of them were unaware they had the condition, which meant that they were undiagnosed dementia patients.

 This prompted Dr Tsoi to set up an outreach service to provide adequate support to not only an increasing pool of dementia patients, but also their caregivers.